John Simpson (RAF officer): Royal Air Force

 In 1935 Simpson was posted overseas for three years as the Engineering Officer at the RAF Depot, India.
 On 1 August 1937 he returned to flying duties and was promoted to squadron leader, receiving his first command as Officer Commanding No. 60 Squadron RAF operating in the North West Frontier conflicts with Afghan tribesmen and flying Airco DH.9A and Westland Wapiti aircraft.
 Only nine months later he was posted as Engineering Officer at No. 3 Flying Training School at RAF Ternhill.
 In June 1940 he was promoted to temporary wing commander and in November 1941 he was posted as a Staff Officer at HQ No. 205 (Bomber) Group in the North African Campaign.
 Further promotion came in June 1942 when he became an acting group captain.
 On 26 April 1942, he was piloting a Vickers Wellington IC (Z1045) of No 70 Squadron, which was shot down as a result of enemy action.
 He was awarded the Distinguished Service Order.

-In July 1943 Simpson was promoted to acting air commodore and appointed as Air Officer Commanding No. 205 (Bomber) Group, a position he retained until the end of the Second World War.
-With the cessation of hostilities Simpson returned to the United Kingdom, reverting to the rank of group captain, where he took up the position of Station Commander at RAF Cottesmore.
+In July 1943 Simpson was promoted to acting air commodore and appointed as Air Officer Commanding No. 205 (Bomber) Group, a position he retained until the July 1944 when he returned to the UK.
+Until the end of the Second World War, he commanded the No. 1669 Heavy Conversion Unit at RAF Langar from November until December 1944 when he became commander of RAF Marston Moor.
+With the cessation of hostilities Simpson reverted to the rank of group captain, where he took up the position of Station Commander at RAF Cottesmore.
 Between late 1945 and 1951 Simpson served in HQ Staff appointments at Bomber Command and latterly as deputy director of RAF Operations.
 On 18 Jun 1947, he was flying Spitfire No. SL563 of the Central Bomber Establishment on a practice flight when, on approaching to land, he discovered he could not select the undercarriage down and was forced to carry out an emergency wheels up belly skid landing at RAF Marham, which he managed successfully.
 For his actions he received the Air Force Cross.